Love Both Compliments and Criticism

 The problem is, once I have taken something personally I find myself in a negative mindset.
 One of the things which I end up doing which makes me feel ten times worse, is analysing the feedback received.
 I will start to judge myself with further criticism.
 Interpreting a persons comment to mean something else, something negative.

-Part of loving yourself means allowing yourself to grow and mature.
-To learn and understand, to help others and allow others to help you.
+To love yourself you also have to accept constructive criticism.
+Part of loving yourself means allowing yourself to grow and mature, to learn and understand, to help others and allow others to help you.

 At the end of the day, it is up to you how you respond to constructive criticism.
 You can choose to grow from it or you can choose to dwell on it.
 Now and again (if you’re like me) you might just need a little time to